You are herePhosphorus Deficiency

-When there is a phosphorus deficiency, the lower (oldest) leaves will sometimes turn dark green, occasionally with a bluish or bronze tinge, and may thicken or curl downard before exhibiting dark gray, bronze or purplish splotches.
+When there is a phosphorus deficiency, the lower (oldest) leaves turn dark green.
+Leaves occasionally get a bluish or bronze tinge, and may thicken or curl downard before exhibiting dark gray, bronze or purplish splotches.
 Sometimes the stems of the affected leaves will turn bright red or purplish, usually starting from underneath.

 Sometimes you will get a cannabis phosphorus deficiency, and the stems do not appear red or purple at all, or the coloring may not be pronounced.

 The leaf below was at the bottom of the plant and turned dark green and shiny, with a bluish tinge.
-The leaf then started showing the spots of a phosphorus deficiency where it was being touched by light.
+Cannabis phosphorus deficiencies usually appear on the lower/older parts of the plant.
+The leaf then started showing the spots of a phosphorus deficiency where it was being touched by light (the parts of the leaf working hardest).
 The leaf began to curl downwards and turn yellow.

 Notice that the stems or veins never turned red or purple on this leaf, except for some parts that were actually affected by the phosphorus deficiency.

 A common "symptom" of a cannabis phosphorus deficiency is red or purple stems.
 It's important to remember that some cannabis strains naturally grow with red or purple stems even when all their nutrient needs are being fulfilled, so red or purple stems is not a symptom to worry about on its own.

 Do not mistake natural reddish-purple colored stems for a phosphorous deficiency!